 I had three presentations to give and some group exercises to run.
 On the Monday my topic was university course fees and government funding, and their effects on university business models.
 On Tuesday, leadership and management roles in university contexts.
 And on the Wednesday morning, strategic planning in times of disruption.
 Plus a pair of case studies, before and after lunch, on how to communicate spending cuts and organisational change – if you happen to be a vice-chancellor.

-(Yes, gentle reader – less than riveting stuff.
+(Yes, gentle reader – riveting stuff!
 On the other hand, with 2020 hindsight these topics did gain salience.
-By May this year, the shape of things to come looked like a university sector suddenly going pear-shaped, as its revenue plummeted.
+By May this year, the shape of things to come looked like a university sector suddenly going pear-shaped as revenues plummeted.
 Closing our borders to escape the coronavirus exposed the Achilles heel of our high reliance on international students.
 Then in June, the government decided it was time to reshuffle our domestic student deckchairs with new course fees and funding rates.)

-As a share of GDP, our rates of spending had been below the OECD average for years.
-But in a post-crisis context, as other economies faltered, Australia’s exceptional GDP growth masked its spending growth.
-And elsewhere in the OECD, lack of GDP growth was masking lack of spending growth.
+As a share of GDP our rate of public spending was below the OECD average rate.
+It had been for years, but there were reasons for this.
+And after the crisis, high GDP growth masked our spending growth while low GDP growth masked lack of spending growth in other places.
 So why did we make so much of being second-lowest in the OECD?
-If Australia spent 0.7% of rising GDP as Italy or Greece or Portugal spent 0.8-0.9% of falling GDP, so what?
+If Australia spent 0.7% of our GDP while Italy or Greece or Portugal spent 0.8-0.9% of theirs, so what?

-But “second-lowest” was the story.
+But “second-lowest” was a neat way to say Look!
+How under-funded must we be?
 It was as if readers of the OECD’s Education at a Glance never checked its National Accounts at a Glance.
-To illustrate the problem, I’d posted some rough reckonings in The Conversation: “Part of the under-funding story that ‘ranks’ us low simply reflects the under-performance of GDP growth elsewhere…” As the weeks passed, no-one disputed the point.
+To illustrate the problem, I’d posted some rough reckonings in The Conversation.
+Not, as they say, rocket surgery.
+As the weeks passed, no-one disputed the point.
 One reader commented that: “Actually I may be responsible for much of the second last in the OECD stuff.
 That’s a stat I found when working for Universities Australia.
 I am fully aware that it tells only part of the story.
-But it has taken off on its own since…”
+But it has taken off on its own since…” Intrigued, I sifted back through local commentary.
+Year after year, a single table of figures in a long report full of tables was taken as proof that yes, Australia kept failing to invest, and was being left behind.

-This view relied on a kind of Orwellian doublethink.
-As each OECD report appeared, local knowledge of local trends would disappear from view.
-Like readers of Proust, local pundits find themselves transported back in time to recall how our universities had once been well-funded, decades earlier.
-The latest 3-year-old data would be headlined as news just in from Paris – a sharp glance from abroad on grim reality in Canberra.
-As for Europe, any local knowledge of the ripple effects of the financial crisis would also disappear from view.
+The story relied on a kind of unconciously Orwellian doublethink.
+As each OECD report appeared, local knowledge of local trends would fade instantly, into irrelevance.
+Like readers of Proust, old hands would recall how universities had once been well-funded (in a sense), decades earlier.
+The latest 3-year-old data would be headlined as news just in from Paris – a sharp glance from abroad on our grim local realities.
+As for Europe, any awareness of the ripple effects of the financial crisis on tertiary spending in other places would also disappear from view.

-Hare had published some of my views before.
+Hare had published my views on topics like these before.
 Three on the risks of an earlier government plan to cut funding and lift course fees for Australian university students.
 One on the problem of “lies, damned lies and OECD comparisons“.
-After a few exchanges, she emailed to say she would publish her report the following day:
+After a few exchanges, she emailed to say that The Australian would publish her report the following day:

 “Another very late change in plan and you are on the page.
 Cheers, Julie”.

-In Melbourne, we’d just finished Day 2 of the Institute program.
+In Melbourne, we were just finishing Day 2 of the Institute program.
 It was a fine Tuesday evening.
-We were having drinks and dinner on campus, with our students and guest presenters.
+We were having drinks and dinner on campus with our students and guest presenters.
 Afterwards, I took a late train home.

 In an extraordinary attack, a University of Melbourne academic has accused current and former colleagues, including one of the most celebrated professors of higher education in the world, and the peak body Universities Australia of misusing OECD data to promote a false understanding of government funding of the higher education sector.
 Geoff Sharrock, a program director at the Melbourne Centre for the Study of Higher Education, claims in an article in the Journal of Higher Education Policy and Management that “commentators pluck simple metrics from the statistical tables in Education at a Glance” to “present flawed and misleading interpretations of OECD statistics” ...
 In the article, “Beautiful lies, damned statistics: Reframing Australian university funding”, Dr Sharrock singles out former University of Melbourne colleague Simon Marginson, citing 11 instances in which he claims the professor, who is now director of the University of London’s Institute of Education, used OECD data to claim a critical failure in federal government funding of higher education.
 Dr Sharrock says commentators’ use of OECD data, particularly a table showing public investment in higher education in Australia to be the second lowest in the OECD, often naively or knowingly misinterprets it to push a particular political agenda … He also points the finger at Universities Australia, University of Canberra vice-chancellor Stephen Parker, Melbourne CSHE colleague Emmaline Bexley, University of Sydney sociologist Raewyn Connell and government expert Rodney Tiffen, and former Australian National University vice-chancellor Ian Young, among others.